euan-forrester/photo-recommender/README.md

 - Copy your ssh public key (contained in `~/.ssh/id_rsa.pub`.
 If that file doesn't exist, run `ssh-keygen -t rsa` to generate it)
 - Enter the github address of your fork of this project
 - Fill in your Flickr API key and secret: https://www.flickr.com/services/apps/create/apply
-- Fill in a master password for the various databases
+- Fill in a master password for the various databases (note that terraform will create a file called `mysql_password` in the directory from which you run terraform, containing the password you enter here.
+This file is listed in `.gitignore`)
 - If you're going to make a prod instance with a real domain, register that domain using AWS's Route53 manually and fill in the domain name in this file.
 - Fill in a 256-bit AES encryption key, used to encrypt user session data.
 Can be obtained from https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx for example
 - Fill in a 256-bit AES encryption key, used to encrypt user access tokens in the database.
 Can be obtained from the same place as the above